Tamarindo Surf & Travel Guide for 2026

 Downsides?
 Tamarindo surf – like much of the CR Pacific – is highly tide dependant.
-Be ready to spend half your day waiting for the water line to come in.
+Be ready to spend half your day waiting for the water line to get to the right point.
 The lineups have also been getting bigger year on year for like a decade.
-If you’re a lone shark then consider breaking away to somewhere like Santa Teresa instead.
+Oh, and it’s a bit a tacky these days – they call it Tamagringo for a reason.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!